Equipment & Gadgets

 Well we loved the safari (I was expecting Alison to complain about ‘roughing it’ for a week, but she absolutely adored it) and the two weeks we spent at the beach was relaxing.
 We made lifelong friends and invited them back for our wedding in January 1997.
 Many also returned for a reunion over the Millennium.

-We've safaried at least once a year since 1994, maily in Kenya with trips to Tanzania, South Africa, Botswana, Namibia and Egypt in between.
+We safaried at least once a year between 1994 and 2017, mainly in Kenya & Tanzania, but also to South Africa, Botswana, Namibia & Zimbabwe, with breaks to US, Egypt, Morocco, Cyprus & Australia in between.
 Initially we returned to the same beach resort and often took advantage of their own safari camp along the Galana River in Tsavo East.
-I began producing pictorial maps showing what-we-saw-and-where after we came across tourists who hadn't seen any game on their two day safari only to find half an hour later we came across herds of elephant!
+I began producing pictorial maps showing 'what-we-saw-and-where' after we came across many tourists who claimed they hadn't seen any game on their two day safari, only to find half an hour later we came across herds of elephant!
 In time I concluded it was their approach that spoiled their experience and not the scarcity of game, resulting in this web site.

 As we became more experienced we migrated to more exclusive lodges/camps.
 Although the game is more scarce they are able to offer day-long safaris without the hordes of safari busses common in the likes of the Masai Mara, as well as additional activities, such as walking safaris, quad bikes etc - see Safari Activities.